Mastering Buoyancy Control: Tips and Techniques for Effortless Diving

 Other Essential Skills You Should Master as a Scuba Diver

 Buoyancy is not the only skill every diver should master to become a better diver.
-Here are some additional skills you should also be able to master scuba diving!
+Here are some additional skills you should also be able to master in scuba diving!

 - Controlled descends